uga-ssrl/SSRLCV/README.md

   * nvcc
   * CUDA 10.0

-You may need to create the following directories: `bin, data, obj, out, src, util` (util, data, and src should be in repository)
+You may need to create the following directories: `bin, obj, out`

 ## Intended Hardware